NASA-AMMOS/VICAR/README.md

 - Pre-built binaries for 64-bit Linux (Red Hat 8.7) and Mac OS X 64-bit.
 - A Docker Centos7 image that runs the 64-bit Linux binaries (Java 1.8).
 - A Docker Centos7 image preloaded with VOS 64-bit Linux(Red Hat 8) using Java 1.8.
-- All of VISOR (in $MARSLIB), XXXXX application programs
+- All of VISOR (in $MARSLIB), 109 application programs
 - 20 new application programs:
 asc2tcl
 gengrid2